Signs of Cat Spraying

 Conclusion

-Cat spraying is something many pet parents have to go through.
-While this behavior has multiple reasons, it is most common in intact cats.
 Getting to know the reason is essential before getting to a solution.
 If your cat has his back to the wall with his tail erect and body in a stiff posture, he is spraying.
-This is not a housebreaking training problem and may indicate emotional unease.

-These scents are calming for your feline.
-Therefore, it is not recommended to punish or forcefully stop your cat from spraying.
-Instead, clean your cat’s litter box, use a pheromone spray around the places he feels most comfortable at.
-You can also reduce your cat’s walking area to give him a sense of security.
+It is not recommended to punish or forcefully stop your cat from spraying.
+Clean your cat’s litter box, use a pheromone spray around the places he feels most comfortable at.

-Neutering is also one of the possible solutions.
 If however, the behavior persists, then it is most likely a health issue, and it is recommended to visit the veterinarian for a regular checkup.

 Similar Posts